department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/mhv-profile-research/mhv-notifications-migration-plan.md

 This effort will involve the following:

-- Adding each email notification to VANotify.
+- Adding each MHV email notification to VANotify.
-- Setting up preferences in the VA Profile backend.
+- Setting up MHV preferences in the VA Profile backend.
-- Migrating existing user preferences into the VA Profile backend.
+- Migrating existing MHV user preferences into the VA Profile backend.
-- Surfacing preferences in the VA.gov interface.
+- Surfacing MHV preferences in the VA.gov interface.

 ## When will this work start?